Shou/Tombot/README.md

 A line using her functions need to be prefixed with `.` or `:` by default.

-Along with these functions a user may define new functions, use `help` to see what those functions are.
+Along with these functions a user may define new functions using `let`, and you can use `help` to see what those functions are.

 * `!`
 Search DuckDuckGo using a !bang tag.<br>